Beachside promenade – seafood market

 Seafood Market offers many other delicacies

 Many other delicacies are also hawked around the seafood market such as sticky rice wrapped in banana leaves; fresh coconut juice, very thirst quenching on a hot day.
 Their famous tropical fruit the Durian is also here for tasting.
 The local Anchor beer is readily available.
 Attractive souvenirs with clever items made entirely from shells by the locals are on the stalls among other souvenirs.
-The crab market at Kep is a very worthwhile experience, and don’t miss out on freshly cooked crab.
+The crab market at Kep is a very worthwhile experience; don’t miss out on the freshly cooked blue crab.

-Away from the Seafood Market..
+Away from the Crab and Seafood Market..

 Several islands lie of the coast of Kep.
 Koh Thonsay or Rabbit Island the best known, is a short boat ride away.
 It is a fishing community with about 200 inhabitants.
 Apparently its main attraction is a lovely sheltered beach with golden sand and great swimming.
 You can walk around the entire island in about two hours.
 Trips are also available to the nearby islands of Kkoh Pos and Koh Svaio if this is what you fancy.